Solanaceae: Etymology

-The name Solanaceae derives from the genus Solanum.
-The etymology of the Latin word is unclear.
-The name may come from a perceived resemblance of certain solanaceous flowers to the sun and its rays.
+The name "Solanaceae" comes from Solanum, the type genus of the family, + -aceae, the suffix for plant family names.
+The etymology of the word solanum is unclear.
+The name probably comes from a perceived resemblance of certain species' flowers to the sun (sol in Latin) and its rays.
 At least one species of Solanum is known as the "sunberry".
 Alternatively, the name could originate from the Latin verb solare, meaning "to soothe", presumably referring to the soothing pharmacological properties of some of the psychoactive species of the family.